Rob Hopkins: Transition Network (2007–present)

 In 2007, with Peter Lipman and Ben Brangwyn, Hopkins founded the Transition Network, a charity designed to support the many transition initiatives emerging around the world, inspired by the processes begun in Kinsale and Totnes.
 Transition Network is based in Totnes.
 There are Transition initiatives in over 50 countries round the world, in around 1,400 communities.
 Transition Network has run seven conferences: Nailsworth (2007); Royal Agriculture College, Cirencester (2008); Battersea Arts Centre (2009); Dame Hannah's at Seale Hayne (2010); Hope University, Liverpool (2011); Battersea Arts Centre (2012); and Dame Hannah's at Seale Hayne (2015).

-Businesses
+Other ventures

 New Lion Brewery

 Hopkins is a founder and a director of New Lion Brewery, a social enterprise craft brewery in Totnes.
 New Lion Brewery is built on foundations of sustainability, profitability, community, and innovation.
 In 2015, its "Pandit IPA" was voted Britain's 17th Hottest Beer.

 Atmos Totnes

 Hopkins is one of the directors of Atmos Totnes, a community-led development initiated by Totnes Community Development Society.
 Atmos Totnes is the redevelopment of the former Dairy Crest site in Totnes as a mixed use development in community ownership.
-It will be one of the first, and most ambitious, uses of a Community Right to Build Order, through a referendum due to take place in June 2016.
+It will be one of the first, and most ambitious, uses of a Community Right to Build Order, using a neighbourhood planning power created under the Localism Act 2011, through a referendum due to take place in June 2016.